westonplatter/fast_arrow/README.md

 - [this comment](https://github.com/westonplatter/fast_arrow/issues/85#issuecomment-513834267) for the approach I've taken to remediate auth issues
 - [this PR](https://github.com/westonplatter/fast_arrow/pull/94) for a run down on exact code changes

-I will be releasing these changes under version 1.0.0 to follow semantic version guidelines (since auth changes are incompatible API changes).
+I have released these changes under version 1.0.0 to follow semantic version guidelines (since auth changes are incompatible API changes).

 ## example